nothings/stb/docs/why_public_domain.md

   you have problems it's not my fault, but also please report bugs so I can fix them"--so dumb!

-4. discussion from stb_howto.txt on what YOU should do for YOUR libs
+4. full discussion from stb_howto.txt on what YOU should do for YOUR libs

 ```
 EASY-TO-COMPLY LICENSE